Create and Manage House Accounts

 -

-Add to Balance / Apply Payment: Reduce the account’s debt by adding an offline payment.
+Add to Balance / Apply Payment – Reduce debt by applying a payment.

 -